CERTCC/SSVC/doc/version_1/047_treesForVulMgmt_4.md

 What an analyst knows about a vulnerability may not be complete.
 However, the vulnerability management community may still benefit from partial information.
-Particularly suppliers and coordinators, who may not know everything a deployer knows, may still provide benefit to deployers by sharing what partial information they do know.
+Particularly, suppliers and coordinators, who may not know everything a deployer knows, may still provide benefit to deployers by sharing what partial information they do know.
-Our other goal in providing methods to communicate partial information is to reduce bottlenecks or barriers to information exchange.
+A second benefit to providing methods for communicating partial information is the reduction of bottlenecks or barriers to information exchange.
-A partial warning on time is better than a complete warning too late.
+A timely partial warning is better than a complete warning that is too late.

-The basic guidance is to communicate all the states that the analyst believes the vulnerability may be in.
+The basic guidance is that the analyst should communicate all of the vulnerability's possible states, to the best of the analyst's knowledge.
 If the analyst knows nothing, all states are possible.
 For example, [*Utility*](#utility) may be [laborious](#utility), [efficient](#utility), or [super effective](#utility).
 In abbreviated form, write this as `U:LESe`.